Back Button

 'Its disadvantages consist in the want of portability...and liability to tremor in the image when the highest powers are used, through the want of support to the body tube along its length'...and this has 'induced Messrs.
 Ross to adopt the Jackson-model...'

-The Jackson model is essentially a Lister Limb.
+The Jackson model is essentially a Lister Limb with the substage slot, in which the substage travels when focused, machined to be in the same plane as the one for the limb.
 Thus the 1883 Ross Microscope catalog featured the Lister-Limb based Ross-Zentmeyer construction.
-Powell and Lealand did not follow suit however and continued to use Bar-Limb construction into the twentieth century, although in some examples they used a support from the top of the optical tube to the back of the arm to form a more rigid support to the tube. views of Ross Exhibition Microscope
+Powell and Lealand did not follow suit however and continued to use Bar-Limb construction into the twentieth century, although in some early examples they used a support from the top of the optical tube to the back of the arm to form a more rigid support to the tube.